shaulash/shaulash.github.io/_pages/publications.md

 **Ashkenazi, S.**, Skantze, G., Stuart-Smith, J., and Foster, M. E. (2024).
 Goes to the Heart: Speaking the User's Native Language.
-_In Companion of the 2024 ACM/IEEE International Conference on Human-Robot Interaction_ (pp. 214-218).
+In: _Companion of the 2024 ACM/IEEE International Conference on Human-Robot Interaction_ (pp. 214-218).
 DOI:
 [10.1145/3610978.3640633](https://dl.acm.org/doi/10.1145/3610978.3640633)

 ## Conference and Workshop Items